-(b) The board staff will convene a review team and conduct a virtual provisional review of the unit and programs within three (3) months of acceptance of the unit and program reports after staff review and board approval.

-(c) The board will review the panel's review team's recommendation and issue a decision within three (3) months upon recommendation of the board's Teacher Education Committee.

-(d) A unit must receive board approval before advertising programs for initial licensure, implementing programs and accepting candidates into any educator preparation program.
-[Eff 10/30/14] (Auth: HRS §302A-805.5) (Imp: HRS §§302A-801 to -808)

-\$8-54-21 Procedure for continuing unit review.
-When applying for continuing unit review one (1) of the following requirements shall be met:

-- (1) Obtain accreditation from a national accrediting body prior to the expiration of their provisional approval to be eligible for continued state approval.
+- (2) Within two (2) years of acceptance of the letter of intent and preconditions, the unit must submit one (1) unit report and a program report for each program that will prepare educators for initial licensure. - (b) The board staff will convene a review team and conduct a virtual provisional review of the unit and programs within three (3) months of acceptance of the unit and program reports after staff review and board approval. - (c) The board will review the review team's recommendation and issue a decision upon recommendation of the board's Teacher Education Committee. - (d) A unit must receive board approval before advertising programs for initial licensure, implementing programs and accepting candidates into any educator preparation program.
+[Eff 10/30/14; am SEP 05 2019] (Auth: HRS §302A-805.5) (Imp: HRS §\$302A-801 to -808) - §8-54-21 Procedure for continuing unit review.
+When applying for continuing unit review one (1) of the following requirements shall be met: - (1) Obtain accreditation from a national accrediting body prior to the expiration of their provisional approval to be eligible for continued state approval.
 The accrediting body must be approved in advance by the HTSB for use in continuing state approval.
 The HTSB Executive Director or designee will serve as an observer during the accreditation visit.
-It is the unit's responsibility to apply for renewal of state approval and submit all documentation required for the board's review at least six (6) months in advance of the expiration of provisional approval; or - (2) Indigenous and culturally focused units may obtain accreditation from a national or international Indigenous focused accrediting body prior to the expiration of their provisional approval to be eligible for continued state approval.
+It is the unit's responsibility to apply for renewal of state approval and submit all documentation required for the board's review at least six (6) months in advance of the expiration of provisional approval; or

+Indigenous and culturally focused units may obtain accreditation from a national or international Indigenous focused accrediting body prior to the expiration of their provisional approval to be eligible for continued state approval.
 The accrediting body must be approved in advance by the HTSB for use in continuing state approval.
 The HTSB Executive Director or designee will serve as an observer during the accreditation visit.
 It is the unit's responsibility to apply for renewal of state approval and submit all documentation required for the board's review at least six (6) months in advance of the expiration of provisional approval; or

-- (3) All program completers recommended for licensure by the unit shall submit official scores from a nationally normed performance assessment adopted by the HTSB.
+- (2) All program completers recommended for licensure by the unit shall submit official scores from a nationally normed performance assessment adopted by the HTSB.
 The unit will be reviewed by a State Team composed of: - a.
 One out of state professional educator, selected based on compatible experience with the type and size unit; and - b.
 One out of state practitioner licensed in the field of the program, preferably a National Board for Professional Teaching Standards (NBPTS) certified teacher or one with the Teacher Leader designation on their license; and - c.
 HTSB Executive Director or designee; and - d.
-It is the unit's responsibility to submit a Continuing Unit Review Report one (1) year in advance of the expiration of their existing approval period; or - (4) All program completers recommended for licensure by the unit are evaluated using unit- wide assessments.
-The unit will be reviewed by a State review by a team composed of: - a.
-Two or more out of state professional educators, selected based on compatible experience with the type and size unit; and - b.
-One or more out of state practitioners licensed in the field of the program, preferably a National Board for Professional Teaching Standards (NBPTS)
+It is the unit's responsibility to submit a Continuing Unit Review Report one (1) year in advance of the expiration of their existing approval period; or - (3) All program completers recommended for licensure by the unit are evaluated using unitwide assessments.
+The unit will be reviewed by a State review by a team composed of: